muecke87/conventions/docs/shellscript.md

 ## Tools

+### Shellcheck

-* Use `shellcheck` to find errors in your scripts.
+Use [shellcheck](https://github.com/koalaman/shellcheck) to find errors in your scripts.

+As a general rule: shellcheck is correct - you are wrong - fix the code ;-)
+However some exceptions may arise.
+[Disable](https://github.com/koalaman/shellcheck/wiki/Ignore) a check for a line.

+Helpful descriptions for each error code are found in the wiki.
+E.g. [SC2068](https://github.com/koalaman/shellcheck/wiki/SC2068)